-If you're a coffee lover 🍵❤️, we have other awesome tools for you - caffeine calculator determines what's your daily caffeine dose, and our great coffee kick calculator predicts the level of alertness after a cup of coffee or two (may be especially useful during cramming for an examination session).
+If you're a coffee lover 🍵❤️, we have other awesome tools for you — the caffeine calculator, which determines what your daily caffeine dose should be, and our great coffee kick calculator, which predicts the level of alertness after a cup of coffee or two.
+These tools may be especially useful when cramming for an examination.

 Coffee to water ratio

 Let's start from the beginning - what is a coffee to water ratio?
 That's the amount of coffee needed per amount of water.
-The ratio is expressed in weight units, as those are the values which we can measure more precisely.
-To show it on an example:
+The ratio is expressed in weight units, as those are the values that we can measure more precisely.
+For example:

-If you have 1 gram of coffee and you add 1 gram of water, the coffee to water ratio will be equal to 1:1.
+If you have 1 gram of coffee and you add 1 gram of water, the coffee to water ratio will be 1:1.

 So if you choose to have 10 grams of coffee for 170 grams of water (which equals to approx. 170 mL), the ratio is 1:17.

-Water has the density of ~1 g/mL, so we can easily change from weight to volume units - one gram of water is equal to approximately 1 mL (the density is dependent on the temperature: it equals 1 g/mL for 39.2°F/4.0°C, 0.997 g/mL for 80°F/26.7°C and 0.959 g/mL for 212°F/100°C, so 1 is a pretty good estimation for everyday use).
-It doesn't matter which type of the unit we choose!
+Water has a density of ~1 g/mL, so we can easily change from weight to volume units - one gram of water is equal to approximately 1 mL, (the density is dependent on the temperature: it equals 1 g/mL for 39.2 °F / 4.0 °C, 0.997 g/mL for 80 °F / 26.7 °C and 0.959 g/mL for 212 °F / 100 °C, so 1 is a pretty good estimation for everyday use).
+It doesn't matter which type of unit we choose!
 The volume unit is implemented in this calculator as it's the unit type in which we usually express the amount of a liquid.
 Also, you can choose a cup here, as it's also the volume unit.

 While browsing the Internet, you can find many different pages and tools to calculate the ideal ratio for your coffee.
-Some authors choose the regular coffee as 1:18 ratio, others pick 1:17 or even 1:16.
+Some authors choose the regular coffee asratio, others pick or even .

-We've decided to use the 1:18 for a regular coffee, as that's the value which appears most often and is also recommended by SCA - Specialty Coffee Association (to be exact, they suggest 0.055 g coffee per 1 ml water which gives a 1:18.18 ratio).
+We've decided to use the 1:18 for a regular coffee, as that's the value that appears most often and is also recommended by- Specialty Coffee Association (to be exact, they suggest 0.055 g of coffee per 1 ml of water which gives a 1:18.18 ratio).
 For strong coffee, the ratio implemented is equal to 1:15.
-If you want to try other ratios (e.g., 1:20 for weak or 1:13 for a powerful cup), choose the ratio by typing the second value directly into the calculator.
+If you want to try other ratios (e.g., 1:20 for a weak or 1:13 for a powerful cup), choose the ratio by typing the second value directly into the calculator.

-Finally, we've decided to implement all of the ratios from one source: little coffee place website.
+Finally, we've decided to implement all of the ratios from one source:website.

 Pour over coffee ratio (drip coffee ratio)

 Pour over is a conventional method of brewing coffee.
 The basis is the same as everywhere - pour hot water over ground coffee beans, but there are many nuances and steps to do it properly.
-Here you can read about pour over method and tips on how to start yourself.
+In this, you can read more about pour over method and tips on how to start yourself.
 In our coffee to water calculator, we've chosen the following pour over coffee ratios:

 - 1:17 for regular coffee